Tubagus Hasanuddin

-Tubagus Hasanuddin (born 8 September 1952) is an Indonesian politician and former Indonesian military officer (Army general) who has served as a member of the People's Representative Council of the PDI-P Faction between 2009 and 2018, and from 2019 to present.
+Tubagus Hasanuddin or known as TB Hasanuddin (born 8 September 1952) is an Indonesian politician and former Indonesian military officer (Army general) who has served as a member of the People's Representative Council of the PDI-P Faction between 2009 and 2018, and from 2019 to present.

 Originating from Majalengka, Tubagus served in the Indonesian Army for over thirty years, working as adjutant or military secretary for four presidents before his retirement and entry into politics in 2009.
 He ran as a gubernatorial candidate in West Java's 2018 gubernatorial election, but he placed last.

 Background

 Tubagus was born in Majalengka, West Java, on 8 September 1952, as the fifth child of nine.
 His father Sutisna was a village chief.
 He completed elementary and junior high school in Majalengka, before moving to Magelang to complete his senior high school.
 Afterwards, he enrolled in the Indonesian Military Academy, following a suggestion from his brother-in-law.
 He graduated in 1974.
 He later studied at Pasundan University, gaining a bachelors, masters and doctorate.

 He lives in Cilandak, South Jakarta, and is married with a single children.